ChuckBland/Music-Display-Stick-Node/README.md

 The main C source starts with the required library includes.
 The function OnDataRecv is a callback function used by ESP-NOW when data has been received.
 Since NewData is changed here, it must be declared as volatile.

-Setup()does you a favor by printing the MAC address to the Serial Monitor.
-The MAC address must be added to the Music Info Transmit node in order for your node to be sent data.
-The rest of the initialization code sets-up ESP-NOW and FastLED.
 ```
 #include <esp_now.h>
 #include <WiFi.h>